FAQs for LIS Applicants

 What if I just want to take one course?

 You may apply as a non-degree student, if you wish to only take one class.
-This application does not require the personal statement or reference letters.
-However, note non-degree students may only take three classes for credit.
-Should a non-degree student wish to complete the degree, he or she would have to then apply for the degree program.
+The non-degree application does not require the personal statement or reference letters.
+However, note non-degree students may only take three classes for credit toward the master's degree.
+Should a nondegree student wish to complete the degree, he or she would have to then apply for the degree program.
 If accepted, the credits from classes taken as a nondegree student will apply toward the degree.

 Deadlines for applications are normally November 15 for the spring semester, April 1 for summer and July 15 for fall.